servicebinding/spec/README.md

       serviceAccount: <my-sa>
 ```

+Scenario 3 can also be enforced by RBAC in a similar fashion, but passing the service account in the `application` section of the `RequestBinding` CR.

 #### Subscription-based services

 There are a variety of service providers that require a subscription to be created before accessing the service.
 Examples: